Skip to main content

 Be Well UC - UC Faculty/Staff

-Eligible faculty and staff can earn 1,000+ Be Well UC points in the Virgin Pulse portal with UC’s employee wellness program for attending offerings with the Osher Center for Integrative Health, and earn up to $300 every calendar year.
+Eligible faculty and staff can earn 1,000+ Be Well UC points in the Personify Health portal with UC’s employee wellness program for attending offerings with the Osher Center for Integrative Health, and earn up to $300 every calendar year.
 Get started by creating an account or logging in, click the “Home” icon near the top, then, click “Rewards”.
 Scroll (or search) to the “Participation” category.
 Click “Attend a UC sponsored event”.
 Fill out a brief form and submit!

 Intranet Login